-Real World Evidence On Demand Training
+Real-World Evidence On Demand Training

-This On-Demand Training Short Course will provide an overview of how real-world evidence is being used today for evidence generation in major markets.
+This on-demand course will provide an overview of how real-world evidence is being used today for evidence generation in major markets.
 The primary focus is evidence generation for regulatory use, with a particular focus on comparative effectiveness, but the approaches described here are useful for health technology assessments for payers.
 Following the major points identified by the FDA in the Frameworks document released in December, 2019, we will explain how the fitness of evidence from real-world data are assessed for any use case, key elements of design and analysis, and the current status of FDA guidance on when real-world studies will be sufficient to meet regulatory evidence requirements.
 Although much of the focus will be on the FDA, the course will also include an update of recent activities by the EMA regarding use of real-world (big) data.

 What you will learn

-- Evolving regulatory landscape
+- The evolving regulatory landscape

 Who should attend?

 At the conclusion of this course, participants should be able to:

 - Recognize how regulators are using RWE for regulatory decision support